West Pride

-West Pride is a gay, lesbian, bisexual and transgender cultural festival in Gothenburg, Sweden, started in June 2007.
-The annual event is arranged by the Gothenburg Municipality and Västra Götaland region, in cooperation with RFSL and other LGBT organisations.
-It takes place at the city's foremost cultural institutions such as Gothenburg City Theatre, the Röhsska Museum and the Museum of World Culture.
+West Pride is a gay, lesbian, bisexual and transgender cultural festival in Gothenburg, Sweden.
+It is Sweeden's second-largest Pride festival, after Stockholm Pride, drawing more than 125,000 participants each year.

+The annual event, now held every June, was original hosted by the Gothenburg Municipality and Västra Götaland region, in cooperation with RFSL and other LGBTQ+ and cultural organisations.
+West Pride is now put on by an independent non-profit organization that was created in 2008.

+The event takes place at the city's foremost cultural institutions such as Gothenburg City Theatre, the Röhsska Museum and the Museum of World Culture.
 Gothenburg Film Festival shows queer films during the festival.

+West Pride also works year-round to address issues of LGBTQ+ discrimination by offering educational programs in schools and workplaces across the Västra Götaland region.

 History

+West Pride was held for the first time in 2007 with the vision of "creating an equal world free from prejudice and discrimination," according to the organization's website.
+The original name of the event was LGBT-GBG.
+The event was established through a partnership between the Gothenburg City Theatre, the Blue House, Pustervik and the World Cultural Museum.
+The festival was held every year from 2007 to 2020.